brock/node-reinstall/README.md

 bash node-reinstall
 ```
 ---
-If you decide later that you want to re-install all over again, just come back to this git repo where you cloned it, optionally update to the latest version of `node-reinstall` by running `git pull`, then run it again:
+If you decide later that you want to re-install Node.js all over again, just come back to the directory where you cloned the `node-reinstall` repo, optionally update to the latest version of `node-reinstall` by running `git pull`, then run it again:

 ```
-cd node-reinstall
 git pull
 bash node-reinstall
 ```